 And what if there’s still that niggling little voice that says, well, surely this is the absolute best place to stop, isn’t it, because after all, this was what I was aiming for all along, wasn’t it, with anorexia, to be just at the nicely slim end of normal?
 There are a few ways of arguing that voice down.

-1) Look where it got me, that ambition.
+- Look where it got you, that ambition.
 That worked out brilliantly, didn’t it?
-I’ve just spent however many months clutching my way back from danger and misery.
-Why should it be any different second time round?
-Why shouldn't the definition of 'nice and slim' start to slip gently down to 19.5, to 19, to 18... just as it did before, till you're right back where you started?
+You’ve just spent however many months clutching your way painfully back from danger and misery.
+Why should it be any different second time around?
+Why shouldn't the definition of "nice and slim" start to slip gently down to 19.5, to 19, to 18... just as it did before, till you're right back where you started?

-2) The ‘low end of healthy’ (which, as I hope I’ve shown, is not a meaningful concept for an individual) may be where you always wanted to be, but it now gives you the worst of both worlds: you’re nowhere near thin enough for your anorexia, and at the same time you’re missing out on all the benefits of going all the way to what healthy actually means for you.
+- The "low end of healthy" (which, as I hope I’ve shown, is not a meaningful concept for an individual when pinned to a population-level range that is itself controversial) may be where you always wanted to be, but it now gives you the worst of both worlds: You’re nowhere near thin enough for your anorexia, and at the same time you’re missing out on all the transformative benefits of going all the way to what healthy actually means for you.

-3) Your months or years of illness mean that you simply can’t think and act in relation to diet and weight and shape in the mildly disordered way that other people can ‘get away with’, if you want to be anything approaching healthy.
-This might seem a negative – now you can’t diet and control your weight as others do, because it’ll keep you ill – but actually it’s a massive positive: calorie-restricted dieting doesn’t work, and just because other people usually just don’t get quite bad enough to have to confront the reality of what constant dieting and body-dissatisfaction is doing to them mentally and physically, that doesn’t mean they’re happy or enviable.
+- Your months or years of illness mean that you simply can’t think and act in relation to diet and weight and shape in the mildly disordered way that other people can "get away with" if you want to be anything approaching healthy.
+This might seem negative—now you can’t diet and control your weight as others do, because it’ll keep you ill—but actually it’s a massive positive.
+Calorie-restricted dieting doesn’t work, and just because other people usually just don’t get quite bad enough to have to confront the reality of what constant low-level restriction and body dissatisfaction is doing to them mentally and physically, that doesn’t mean they’re happy or enviable.
 You can see through that now, and choose to do better.

 Getting to EDNOS status and staying there is better than remaining trapped in anorexia, but because it is (or should be) a waystation on the journey of recovery, not the destination, it isn’t that much better.
 You deserve way more, whether or not you believe you do, or indeed believe that more is possible for you.
 You do, and it is.
 Looking back, you’ll kick yourself for not having called time on the limbo between sickness and health sooner, but then you’ll forget all about it, and get on with the complex business of living.

 Dulloo, A.G., Jacquet, J., and Girardier, L. (1997).
 Poststarvation hyperphagia and body fat overshooting in humans: a role for feedback signals from lean and fat tissues.
 American Journal of Clinical Nutrition, 65(3), 717-723.
-Abstract here.
+Open-access journal record here.